Pyotr Patrushev: Early life and education

 Patrushev was born in Kolpashevo, Tomsk Oblast, on 26 May 1942.
-His father, Egor Grigorievich Patrushev was a Second World War who was killed in action one month before Patrushev's birth.
+His father, Egor Grigorievich Patrushev was a Second World War soldier who was killed in action one month before Patrushev's birth.
 His mother, Marina Vasilievna Leschina raised him and his two siblings after the death of their father.

 Patrushev trained at a college in Tomsk as a competitive swimmer.
 A backstroke champion, he participated in competitions in Moscow and other cities around Russia.
 His swimming skill came with prestige and food coupons.
 Prior to leaving Russia, Patrushev was training for the 1964 Summer Olympics.

 Patrushev graduated from college and was attempting to enroll in university, however, he and his swimming trainer were targeted by Shkolnik, the director of the Tomsk swimming centre.
 Shkolnik was a former associate of Lavrentiy Beria, who had been exiled to Siberia after Beria's execution.
 Shkolnik contacted the KGB in Novosibirsk who forced him into the military.

 Military career and escape from Russia

 In the military, he was targeted for hazing by a sergeant in his army unit and feigned mental illness to avoid death or maiming.

 In June 1962, he escaped the military and traveled 4,000 kilometers by train to Batumi, located near the border with Turkey.
 Due to the potential difficulty in crossing the border by land, he swam 35 kilometers across the Black Sea to Turkey.
 Fearing that Patrushev was a Soviet spy, Turkey detained him to investigate, where he spent a year in prison until his release.
-He was sentenced to death for treason in absentia by the Soviet government for his escape.
+He was sentenced to death for treason in absentia by the Soviet government for his escape and was on the KGB's wanted list for 27 years.